Mike LaFleur: San Francisco 49ers

 Upon Kyle Shanahan's promotion to the head coach of the 49ers, LaFleur accepted a position as the passing game coordinator and wide receivers position coach for the San Francisco 49ers in 2017.
 LaFleur served in the dual role for two years before losing his wide receivers coach designation in 2019, upon Shanahan's addition of Wes Welker to his coaching staff.
 That season, LaFleur helped coach the 49ers to an NFC Championship, and before the Super Bowl, ESPN's Adam Schefter reported that LaFleur agreed to a contract extension with San Francisco.

 New York Jets

 LaFleur followed Robert Saleh from the 49ers to become the Jets' offensive coordinator in 2021.
-The Jets under his offense with rookie quarterback Zach Wilson went 4–13.
-After starting the 2022/2023 season with 7 wins and 4 losses, the team proceeded to lose six straight games, ending the campaign at 7–10 and missing the playoffs for an NFL high 12 straight years.
+The Jets under his offense with rookie quarterback Zach Wilson went 4–13.'
+After starting the 2022 season with 7 wins and 4 losses, the team proceeded to lose six straight games, ending the campaign at 7–10 and missing the playoffs for an NFL high 12 straight years.
 In the last three games of that six game losing streak, the team failed to score a touchdown.
 On January 11, 2023, LaFleur and the Jets parted ways.

 Los Angeles Rams

-On January 27, 2023, LaFleur was hired as an offensive coordinator for the Los Angeles Rams.
+On January 27, 2023, LaFleur was hired by the Los Angeles Rams as their offensive coordinator under head coach Sean McVay.

+Arizona Cardinals

+On February 1, 2026, LaFleur was hired by the Arizona Cardinals to serve as the team's 45th-ever head coach.

+On September 13, 2026, LaFleur earned his first NFL head coaching victory as the Arizona Cardinals defeated the Los Angeles Chargers, 26–14.